pbrisbin/r2cl/README.md

 # R2CL

-Fetch release notes from GitHub and format a full CHANGELOG from their notes.
+Fetch releases from GitHub and format a full CHANGELOG from their notes.

 ## Installation